skoolkid/skoolkit/sphinx/source/commands.rst

   (``1``, the default), or 'DEC A: JP NZ,$-1' delay loops (``2``), or neither (``0``)
-* ``accelerator`` - the tape-sampling loop accelerator to use (default: automatically selected - see below); the loading time for a game with a custom loader may be reduced either by specifying a particular accelerator by name, or by disabling acceleration entirely (``accelerator=none``) if the game uses an unrecognised tape-sampling loop
+* ``accelerator`` - the tape-sampling loop accelerator to use (default:
+  ``auto``); the loading time for a game with a custom loader may be reduced either by specifying a particular accelerator by name, or by disabling acceleration entirely (``accelerator=none``) if the game uses an unrecognised tape-sampling loop
 * ``contended-in`` - interpret 'IN A,($FE)' instructions in the address range
   $4000-$7FFF as reading the tape (``1``), or ignore them (``0``, the default)
 * ``fast-load`` - enable fast loading (``1``, the default), or disable it